MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/ie-mode/index.md

 ms.prod: microsoft-edge
 keywords: microsoft edge, web development, f12 tools, devtools, ie11, internet explorer 11, ie mode
 ---
-# Use the DevTools in Internet Explorer Mode
+# Use the DevTools in Internet Explorer mode

 This article describes how Internet Explorer mode \(IE mode\) integrates with the Microsoft Edge \(Chromium\) DevTools.

 ## Understanding IE mode

 IE mode allows enterprises to specify a list of web sites that only work in Internet Explorer 11.
 When you navigate to these web sites in Microsoft Edge \(Chromium\), an instance of Internet Explorer 11 runs and renders the site in a tab.
-The functionality allows enterprises to manage compatibility with technologies that are currently not compatible with any modern web browsers.
+IE mode allows enterprises to manage compatibility with technologies that are currently not compatible with any modern web browsers.
 Support for the following technologies is included in IE mode.

 *   IE document modes.
 *   ActiveX controls.